vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_c4majdPD" target="_blank">
 <img src="../esphome/orcon_images/blitzwolf_shp-15_zigbee_socket.jpg" alt="BlitzWolf SHP-15 smart socket" height="150px" style="margin-left:15px;float:right"/></a>

-Smart sockets are useful to make traditional "dumb" devices smart.
-Like a traditional standing lamp with a plug.
+Smart sockets are useful for making traditional "dumb" devices smart, like a standing lamp with a plug.

-Sockets are always connected to power, this makes this sensor also a hub in the Zigbee network which extends the range and coverage of your network.
+Sockets are always connected to power, which makes this socket also a hub in the Zigbee network and extends the range and coverage of your network.
-You can also plug a smart socket somewhere strategic with bad coverage to improve this.
+You can also place a smart socket in a strategic spot with poor coverage to improve this.

-A smart plug with power consumption metrics can be useful to detect the state of the machine by its power consumption.
+A smart plug with power consumption metrics can be useful to detect a machine's state from its power draw.
 This can be used for washing machines, dryers, dishwashers, ovens, etc.

-I use the European Zigbee BlitzWolf EU SHP-13 and SHP-15 which has also power consumption measurement.
+I use the European Zigbee BlitzWolf EU SHP-13 and SHP-15, which also measure power consumption.
-It has a physical button to switch the state, and can handle 3680 W and 16 A which is enough for washing machines and dryers.
+It has a physical button to switch the state, and can handle 3680 W and 16 A, which is enough for washing machines and dryers.
-It took me a while before I got the correct smart socket for this purpose, and now they've run for years without any issues.
+It took me a while to find the right smart socket for this purpose, but the ones I use have run for years without any issues.

 {{imgBasket}}Zigbee smart power socket with power measurement - BlitzWolf EU SHP-15
 <a href="https://www.banggood.com/custlink/33vjDy5OWw" target="_blank">(Banggood)</a>